 9. Are there any qualifications I must have in order to participate in Berkeley Connect?
 Any prerequisites?

 As long as you are a currently registered Berkeley undergraduate, you are eligible to participate in Berkeley Connect.
-At this time, participants in the Fall Program for Freshmen are not able to enroll in Berkeley Connect.

 Berkeley Connect consists of four kinds of activities: